Last updated: May 3, 2026

 | Owned and occupied home all year | $30,000 | $34,000 | Up to $1,100 |

-These limits and maximums come from the 2025 Missouri instructions and the Department of Revenue FAQ.
-If your home sits on more than five acres, the state says you need Assessor Certification Form 948 to show the tax on the homestead and five acres.
+These are the 2025 Missouri limits for claims filed in 2026.
+The state form also says a 100% service-connected disabled veteran should not include VA payments in household income for this credit.
+If your home sits on more than five acres, Missouri says you need Assessor Certification Form 948 to show the tax on the homestead and five acres.

 Missouri programs to check first